CTO Realty Growth Announces First Quarter 2023 Earnings Release and Conference Call Information

-/EIN News/ -- WINTER PARK, Fla., March 27, 2023 (GLOBE NEWSWIRE) -- CTO Realty Growth (NYSE: CTO) (the “Company”) announced today that it will report its financial and operating results for the first quarter of 2023 after the market closes on Thursday, April 27, 2023.
+WINTER PARK, Fla., March 27, 2023 (GLOBE NEWSWIRE) -- CTO Realty Growth CTO (the "Company") announced today that it will report its financial and operating results for the first quarter of 2023 after the market closes on Thursday, April 27, 2023.
 A conference call to discuss its financial and operating results is scheduled for Friday, April 28, 2023 at 9:00 AM ET.

 A live webcast of the call will be available on the Investor Relations page of the Company's website at www.ctoreit.com or at the link provided in the event details below.
 To access the call by phone, please go to the registration link provided in the event details below and you will be provided with dial-in details.